MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/grid/includes/intro.md

 You will use Visual Studio 2019, or Visual Studio for Mac, to create a simple application that demonstrates how to layout controls within a [`Grid`](xref:Xamarin.Forms.Grid).
 The following screenshots show the final application:

 [![Screenshot of a Grid that has content that spans multiple columns and rows, on iOS and Android](../images/span-columns-rows.png "Grid with content spanning columns and rows")](../images/span-columns-rows-large.png#lightbox "Grid with content spanning columns and rows")

+You'll also use [XAML Hot Reload for Xamarin.Forms](~/xamarin-forms/xaml/hot-reload.md) to see UI changes without rebuilding your application.